 Any Corrective Action Plans (CAPs) that result from the scored reviews must be addressed within the established CAP timelines.
 The Alliance assists sites with their CAPs by providing education, answering questions, and offering resources whenever possible.
-PCPs that do not meet CAP timelines, as specified in MCQMD APL 22-017 timelines, are required to be removed from the network.
+PCPs that fail an audit or do not meet CAP timelines, as specified in MCQMD APL 22-017 timelines, may be removed from the network.